 Moffitt Cancer Center’s Head and Neck Cancer Program features a multispecialty team of physicians, surgeons, medical oncologists, radiation oncologists and other professionals who have world-class expertise in the diagnosis and treatment of malignant and benign tumors of the head and neck.
 Our comprehensive approach is evidence-based, and we offer advanced screening, diagnosis and treatment options, including a robust clinical trials program through which our patients have access to promising new treatments before they are made widely available in other settings.
 We are also a high-volume surgery center, and our head and neck surgeons are regarded among the best in the nation.

-If you’d like to learn more about treatment options for all forms of head and neck cancer, the experts at Moffitt can help.
+If you'd like to learn more about treatment options for all forms of head and neck cancer, the experts at Moffitt can help.
 Call 1-888-663-3488 or complete a new patient registration form online.
-No referrals are required.
+Another quality that sets Moffitt apart from other cancer treatment providers is our remarkably fast one-day response time—in fact, we respond to new patient inquiries more quickly than any other cancer hospital in the country.
+When you reach out to Moffitt, you can expect to speak to a cancer expert within just one day.

 Note: Moffitt's Head and Neck Program does not treat the following conditions: Sinus congestions, rhinitis, sinusitis, nasal or sinus allergies, nasal polyps (unless cancerous), sinus polyps (unless cancerous), tonsillitis (acute or chronic), sore throats, post-nasal drainage, "glue ear”/ear congestion, vertigo /labarynthitis, Meniere’s disease, tinnitus, deafness/hearing loss, Acoustic neuroma, or Subglottic stenosis.
 Please contact the USF Department of Otolaryngology to make an appointment at 813-974-2201.